A Complete Rucking Training Plan for Every Level

 How can I determine the right ruck weight for my fitness level?

 If you’re a beginner, start with 10-15% of your body weight.
-Gradually increase the weight as your strength and endurance improve.
+Then, gradually increase the weight (rucking progression) as your strength and endurance improve.
 If you feel ready, add about 5 pounds every few weeks or more, but don’t overdo it.

 What are some advanced rucking techniques for increasing speed?